 Move the item to the ND -Archived folder tree and replace attachments with a link – If this option is used, it is identical to the second option above PLUS any email that has an attachment, has that attachment stripped and replaced with a link to the archived email in NetDocuments, so the user can access the attachments.
 This method would be selected, if the organization wants to keep the archived Emails in Outlook when they are archived, but also would like to "shrink" the size of their messages on their Exchange server. (attachments are generally the largest components of an email).

 The third section is used to default values into email profiles when they are archived to NetDocuments.
 If you are not using custom profiles, this section is not applicable.

-If you have, for instance, custom profiles, for Client, Matter, Document Type, and Author, when you drag or file an email into a Workspace folder, the profile for that email will be populated with the Client and Matter defined for that workspace and the Document Type and Author values are captured from the values you have entered in this section, as shown below.
+If you have, for instance, custom profiles (Client, Matter, Document Type, and Author) when you drag or file an email into a workspace folder, the profile for that email will be populated with the Client and Matter defined for that workspace, and the Document Type and Author values are captured from the values you have entered in this section, as shown below.
 Administrators can define up to 6 default profile values.

-If you drag an email directly to a folder that has different values for those attributes shown above, then the message will disregard the default values shown above and it will inherit the values already entered into the profile for that folder you dragged the email into.
+If you drag an email directly to a folder that has different values for those attributes shown above, then the message will disregard the default values shown above and it will inherit the values already applied to the folder you filed the email into.

 EMS Profiler attributes